 The second option is to fit a Durgo Valve, these are also known as Air Admittance Valves and they do exactly as described.

-How a Durgo Valve Works
+How Does a Wastewater Durgo Valve Work?

 The Durgo Valve is activated when wastewater is sent down the waste pipe.
 As the pipe becomes filled with negative pressure, the valve opens and allows air into the pipe.
 When the air pressure is equalised, the valve closes, this prevents unwanted smells from backing up and entering the home.